 Below is our list of winter hikes to check out, depending on current conditions

 1. Mirror Lake

 A short walk from Yosemite Village will bring you to little Mirror Lake with stunning and unique views of Half Dome from directly below the impressive face.
-This is easy, flat trail brings you to the edge of the lake where you can enjoy a picnic before looping back toward The Majestic Yosemite Hotel and Yosemite Village.
+This is easy, flat trail brings you to the edge of the lake where you can enjoy a picnic before looping back toward The Ahwahnee Hotel and Yosemite Village.